What is a Top Gun Winter AAU Team?

-A very small number of athletes fall under the category of being in a higher grade academically, yet qualifying for a younger age group.
-For example, an athlete attends 9th grade but falls under the 14U age group.
-In these situations, she will be permitted to try out with 15U age group, if she chooses.
-Any other movement of athletes into different age groups will be performed solely at the discretion of the Top Gun VBC staff.
-Requests will not be considered.
-Because we gather athletes from many different areas and school districts onto one team, we are able to create a challenging environment for each age level.
+A very small number of athletes fall under the category of being in a higher grade academically, yet qualifying for a younger age group through the USA/AAU guidelines.
+For example, an athlete is in 9th grade but whose birth date is listed under the 14U age group.
+In these situations, she will be permitted to try out with 15U age group if she chooses.
+Any other movement of athletes into different age groups will be made at the sole discretion of the Top Gun VBC staff.
+In most instances, we do not agree with athletes playing “up”.
+We gather athletes from many different areas and school districts onto one team, so we are able to create a challenging environment for each age level.
 Top Gun believes that most athletes gain the greatest growth and advantages participating with their current age level.

 When and where are practices?

-Winter AAU teams will practice twice a week in the evenings for two hours each beginning the week of December 3, 2018.
-Specific practice times and locations have not been established yet.
-There will be no practice December 20, 2018 – January 1, 2019 due to the school holiday break.
-There will also be no practice on Monday, January 21, 2019 or Monday, February 18, 2019.
-Practices will be held in both the Howell and Brighton areas.
+Winter AAU teams will practice twice a week in the evenings for two hours each beginning in early December.
+Specific practice times and locations have not been established yet, and will be created after tryouts.
+There will be no practice during Howell/Brighton school holiday breaks.
+There also may not be practice on Martin Luther King, Jr Day or President’s Day.
+Practices could be held in both the Howell and Brighton areas.
 A complete practice schedule will be provided at the time an invitation is extended to join a team.

 Does my daughter need to attend all practices?